bbauska/UofM-AdvStyling/readme.md

   alt="Mobile view." />
 </p>

-Again, as always, I\'m going to remind you that the mobile view is the most important view in web design.
-If you don\'t think about the mobile view first, it\'s very simple for you to start coming up with a clear idea, and then as you shrink it down, throwing things out.
+Again, as always, I&apos;m going to remind you that the mobile view is the most important view in web design.
+If you don&apos;t think about the mobile view first, it&apos;s very simple for you to start coming up with a clear idea, and then as you shrink it down, throwing things out.
 No. At the beginning you decided this was important.
 So, if it is important, make sure you design it for that mobile view.